 Even prior to this live concert I always had an appreciation for live music.
 My parents took me as a little kid to see Marty Robbins in concert.
 From then on I was hooked on the live stuff.
 In addition to Pink Floyd (with and without Roger Waters) as well as Marty Robbins, over the past 40 years I've had the privilege of seeing, and being influenced by, the following Canadian and international talent, live in concert:

-Five Man Electrical Band, Streetheart, Payola$, Tom Cochrane and Red Ryder, Kilowatt, Valdy, Roy Forbes, Chilliwack, UHF, Crowbar, Gary Pucket and the Union Gap, The Stampeders, Painter, Heart, Trooper, Dr. Music, Chad and Jeremy, Sugar 'N Spice, Ian Tyson and Slvia Tyson, Gainsborough Gallery, Little Richard, Dire Straits, Mark Knopfler, Dave Van Ronk, Garnet Rogers, John MacLaughlan, with Jean Luc-Ponty, Jack Dejohnette, Duke Ellington, Jeff Beck, Jan Hammer, Pete Seeger, James Levine conducting the Three Tenors (Luciano Pavarotti, Jose Carreras and Placido Domingo), Arcadi Volodos, Jean- Philippe Collard, Elvin Bishop, John Cephas & Phil Wiggins, Neil Diamond, R.L.
-Burnside with Junior Kimbrough, Little Village, Ry Cooder, John Hiatt, David Lindley, Blood Sweat and Tears with David Clayton-Thomas, Kris Kristofferson, Jason Bonham, Emerson Lake and Palmer, April Wine, Edgar Winter, Johnny Winter, Stevie Ray Vaughn, Colin James, Dr. Hook, Adrian Legg, Don Ross, Leona Boyd, Ray Davies, Paul McCartney, The Fixx, Supertramp with Roger Hodgson, Split Enz, The Proclaimers, Michael White and the White, John Mayer, John Mayall, Foreigner, David Wilcox, Big Sugar, Smokey Robinson, Wide Mouth Mason, Gordon Lightfoot, John Mellencamp, Roger Waters - The Wall Tour 2012, America, Doobie Brothers,... and I'm sure I've forgotten to mention some.
+Five Man Electrical Band, Streetheart, Payola$, Tom Cochrane and Red Ryder, Kilowatt, Valdy, Roy Forbes, Chilliwack, UHF, Crowbar, Gary Pucket and the Union Gap, The Stampeders, Painter, Heart, Trooper, Dr. Music, Chad and Jeremy, Sugar 'N Spice, Ian Tyson, Slvia Tyson, Gainsborough Gallery, Little Richard, Dire Straits, Mark Knopfler, Dave Van Ronk, Garnet Rogers, John MacLaughlan, Jean Luc-Ponty, Jack Dejohnette, Duke Ellington, Jeff Beck, Jan Hammer, Pete Seeger, James Levine conducting the Three Tenors (Luciano Pavarotti, Jose Carreras, Placido Domingo), Arcadi Volodos, Jean- Philippe Collard, Elvin Bishop, John Cephas & Phil Wiggins, Neil Diamond, R.L.
+Burnside, Junior Kimbrough, Lonnie Pitchford, Little Village, Ry Cooder, John Hiatt, David Lindley, Blood Sweat and Tears, David Clayton-Thomas, Kris Kristofferson, Jason Bonham, Emerson Lake and Palmer, April Wine, Edgar Winter, Johnny Winter, Stevie Ray Vaughn, Colin James, Dr. Hook, Adrian Legg, Don Ross, Liona Boyd, Ray Davies, Paul McCartney, The Fixx, Supertramp, Roger Hodgson, Split Enz, The Proclaimers, Michael White and the White, John Mayer, John Mayall, Foreigner, David Wilcox, Big Sugar, Smokey Robinson, Wide Mouth Mason, Gordon Lightfoot, John Mellencamp, Roger Waters - The Wall Tour 2012, America, Doobie Brothers, Tommy Castro & The Painkillers, Bob Seger, ... and I'm sure I've forgotten to mention some.

 THE 'EDEN' BAND YEARS